akheron/jansson/doc/apiref.rst

     fourth, etc. format character represent a value.
 Any value may be an object or array, i.e. recursive value building is supported.

+The following functions compose the value building API:

 .. function:: json_t *json_pack(const char *fmt, ...)